Symbol (programming)

-In the most trivial implementation, they are essentially named integers (e.g. the enumerated type in C).
+In the most trivial implementation, they are essentially named integers; e.g., the enumerated type in C language.

 Support

 The following programming languages provide runtime support for symbols:

 Julia

-Symbols in In Julia, are interned strings used to represent identifiers in parsed julia code(ASTs) and as names or labels to identify entities (for example as keys in a dictionary).
+Symbols in Julia are interned strings used to represent identifiers in parsed Julia code(ASTs) and as names or labels to identify entities (for example as keys in a dictionary).

 Lisp

 A symbol in Lisp is unique in a namespace (or package in Common Lisp).
 Symbols can be tested for equality with the function EQ.
 Lisp programs can generate new symbols at runtime.
 When Lisp reads data that contains textual represented symbols, existing symbols are referenced.
 If a symbol is unknown, the Lisp reader creates a new symbol.

-In Common Lisp symbols have the following attributes: a name, a value, a function, a list of properties and a package.
+In Common Lisp, symbols have the following attributes: a name, a value, a function, a list of properties and a package.

 In Common Lisp it is also possible that a symbol is not interned in a package.
 Such symbols can be printed, but when read back, a new symbol needs to be created.
-Since it is not interned, the original symbol can't be retrieved from a package.
+Since it is not interned, the original symbol can not be retrieved from a package.

 In Common Lisp symbols may use any characters, including whitespace, such as spaces and newlines.
-If a symbol contains a whitespace character it needs to be written as |this is a symbol|.
+If a symbol contains a whitespace character, it needs to be written as |this is a symbol|.
 Symbols can be used as identifiers for any kind of named programming constructs: variables, functions, macros, classes, types, goto tags and more.

 Symbols can be interned in a package.
-Keyword symbols are self-evaluating and interned in the package named KEYWORD.
+Keyword symbols are self-evaluating, and interned in the package named KEYWORD.